morikentech/M5StickCPlus-DHT22-BLYNK/README.md

 # M5StickCPlus Temperature and Humidity Display

-This project demonstrates how to use an M5StickCPlus and a DHT22 sensor to display temperature and humidity data on the M5StickCPlus screen.
+This project demonstrates how to use an M5StickCPlus and a DHT22 sensor to display temperature and humidity data on the M5StickCPlus screen, and send the data to a Blynk app using virtual pins V0 and V1.
+The project uses PlatformIO for development and deployment.

 ## Hardware Requirements
 - M5StickCPlus